jmuelbert/homebrew-qtifw/README.md

     brew tap jmuelbert/homebrew-qtifw
     brew install qt-ifw [options]

 By default (without any additional options) this formula install the Qt Installer Framework.
-Please see the list of available options to disable any bit of default behaiviour or add even more stuff.
+Please see the list of available options to disable any bit of default behaviour or add even more stuff.

 ## Options

 To get list of all available options, call ~brew info qt-ifw~.
-Here is the relevant part from output that command for your covenience.
+Here is the relevant part from output that command for your convenience.

 ==> Options